mytabworks/mytabworks-utils/README.md

 It is a small function of utilities that is build from the ground up

 ## Validator
-it is use to validate the user inputs, before it will submit into the server
+it is use to validate the user form fields, before it submiting into the server. the validation style is inspired by Laravel Validator.

 ### Validator Basic Usage
 ```js